gghez/generator-meteorjs/README.md

 Arguments:

-- `name` when specified generate projet in a new sub-directory named as is.
+- `name` when specified, generate projet in a new sub-directory named as is.

 Options are:

 - `--coffee` for CoffeeScript language support
 - `--verbose` to activate debug traces
-- `--packages list,of,pkg` to create empty packages inside the application.
+- `--packages list,of,pkg` to create empty packages inside the application

-Questions are:

-- Remove default packages (insecure, autopublish)
-- Accounts related packages (accounts-password, accounts-facebook...)
-- Application styles generator (LESS, SCSS or nothing)
+- `--styles <less|fourseven:scss|...>` Use a specific styles generator
-- Add application router Y/n (no iron-router support for now)
+- `--router` Enable FlowRouter support as routing middleware
+- `--secure` Remove default packages: "insecure" and "autopublish"
+- `--help` to display all generator options

+> Some options disable questions related to

 > Answers to questions are stored for next execution then you won't have my defaults a second time ^^

+### Generator sub-commands

+#### `meteorjs:route`

+Generates a new route with path registration and associated template.

+Argument is route **path** and you can also specify `--template <name>` to generate and associate a custom template name.

+> Template name is auto-generated if not overriden by `--template` option. e.g.: for path `/posts/:postId`, a template named _posts_ is generated.

 ## Structure